doble196/CRYVESTO_2.0/README.md

 - After step 7 above, this will take you to the jupyter lab window, where you can open the application notebook **mainline_twitter.ipynb, or mainline_reddit.ipynb, or mainline_wsj.ipynb** and run the notebook to test the hypothesis with respective data source.

-### Run the Cryvest 2.0 App

-Test your complete `Cryvesto` ledger and user interface by running your Streamlit application.
- Then test the interface.
-To do so, complete the following steps:

- 1. In the terminal, navigate to the project folder where you've coded the challenge.

- 2. In the terminal, run the Streamlit application by using 'streamlit run ???????????.py`.

-The Cryvesto 2.0 GUI app prompts the user for an email id for validation purposes (currently, hardcoded to 'admin').
-Please enter admin when prompted.
-The App displays the user's current account information and is presented with a Crypto Sentiment of the Day(CSD) displaying a gauge with values between -1 and 1.
-It then prompts the user for coin selection and to buy/sell with the amount.
-Then it executes the trade using Alpaca.

----
 ---
 ## Cryvesto 2.0 Trading App
 ##